1972 through 1973

 The cuts on Smoking Pig and Equinox are in the same places.
 Equinox edited some at 3 of the cuts.
 Two are between songs and each miss about 2 seconds of tape.
 The other is during the Whole Lotta Love medley, which removes almost 5 seconds of the song.
 Smoking Pig accidentally includes some blank tape followed by part of Bron-Yr-Aur Stomp at the end of disc one.

 Missing Link mostly has the same cuts.
-It’s cuts after Dazed & Confused and What Is and What Should Never be, have several extra seconds over the other titles.
-However, it’s cut after Whole Lotta Love is missing about 25 seconds.
+It's cuts after Dazed & Confused and What Is and What Should Never be, have several extra seconds over the other titles (of the same age).
+However, it's cut after Whole Lotta Love is missing about 25 seconds.
 Unlike the others, it has a cut and repeat after The Ocean.

 Empress Valley employs their trickery again.
 The introduction has been extended (faked) 20 seconds.
 A second tape source has been spliced to fill in the big gap in Going To California and Whole Lotta Love.
 At each splice some of the original tape is lost to the other source.
 The splice to complete WLL's gap doesn't make it.
 Time is still missing.
 Judging by EV's past performance, the second source is probably from a different night altogether.